DigitaleGesellschaft/jekyll-theme-conference/README.md

   - `light` (white)
   - `dark` (dark grey)

 Each talk can have associated links listed at the end of its content.
 If these links have an icon associated (see _Content_ > _Talks_ below), they are also shown on the talk overview page (e.g. to show in the overview which talk has a video recording and which not).
-To disable the showing of icon links on the overviw page, set the `hide_icons` property to `true`.
+To disable the showing of icon links on the overview page, set the `hide_icons` property to `true` (default: `false`).

 Example: